Code-Institute-Submissions/premierleague/README.md

 Analysing Individual Teams (Team pages):
 1. Position Selector - Filter results based on the position the teams finished in
 2. Year Selector - Filter results of individual teams based on the period selected

+### Features yet to be implemented

+Reset Filter Buttons
+1. Reset All button on Homepage
+2. Reset All button on Man United Page
+3. Reset All button on Man City Page
+4. Reset All button on Chelsea Page
+5. Reset All button on Arsenal Page
+6. Reset All button on Spurs Page
+7. Reset All button on Liverpool Page

 <br />
 <br />